 KU provides electric service to 515,000 customers in 77 counties in central, southeastern and western Kentucky, 28,000 customers in five counties in southwestern Virginia, and fewer than ten customers in Tennessee, covering 4,800 non-contiguous square miles. n Virginia, KU operates under the name Old Dominion Power Company.

-In 2014 PPL's net revenues declined by 3% due to a loss of sales from discontinued operations.
+Net income decreased by 61% due to lower revenues and a loss from discontinued operations.

 Once a global power player with interests in distribution companies worldwide, the company has opted for the UK as its non-US focus.
 PPL also seeks long term stability by focusing on its regulated power distribution businesses through efficient operations and strong customer and regulatory relations.